CAPROCK Group Inc. Sells 4,578 Shares of Truist Financial Co. (NYSE:TFC)

-CAPROCK Group Inc. reduced its holdings in shares of Truist Financial Co.
-(NYSE:TFC) by 35.4% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 8,365 shares of the insurance provider’s stock after selling 4,578 shares during the quarter.
+CAPROCK Group Inc. cut its position in Truist Financial Co.
+(NYSE:TFC) by 35.4% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 8,365 shares of the insurance provider’s stock after selling 4,578 shares during the quarter.
 CAPROCK Group Inc.’s holdings in Truist Financial were worth $401,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also modified their holdings of TFC.
-FMR LLC boosted its stake in shares of Truist Financial by 7.3% during the 1st quarter.
-FMR LLC now owns 349,974 shares of the insurance provider’s stock worth $16,284,000 after acquiring an additional 23,680 shares during the period.
-Bogart Wealth LLC boosted its stake in Truist Financial by 4.4% in the 3rd quarter.
-Bogart Wealth LLC now owns 17,582 shares of the insurance provider’s stock valued at $669,000 after purchasing an additional 736 shares during the period.
-Farmers Trust Co. boosted its stake in Truist Financial by 53.6% in the 3rd quarter.
-Farmers Trust Co. now owns 101,724 shares of the insurance provider’s stock valued at $3,870,000 after purchasing an additional 35,490 shares during the period.
-Assenagon Asset Management S.A. boosted its stake in Truist Financial by 542.0% in the 3rd quarter.
-Assenagon Asset Management S.A. now owns 69,861 shares of the insurance provider’s stock valued at $2,658,000 after purchasing an additional 58,980 shares during the period.
-Finally, Sara Bay Financial bought a new stake in Truist Financial in the 3rd quarter valued at $88,000.
-Institutional investors own 72.11% of the company’s stock.
+Other institutional investors have also recently bought and sold shares of the company.
+Peoples Financial Services CORP. raised its position in Truist Financial by 173.4% in the fourth quarter.
+Peoples Financial Services CORP. now owns 544 shares of the insurance provider’s stock valued at $26,000 after purchasing an additional 345 shares during the last quarter.
+Kinloch Capital LLC bought a new position in Truist Financial in the fourth quarter valued at about $26,000.
+Clearview Wealth Advisors LLC bought a new position in Truist Financial in the fourth quarter valued at about $38,000.
+Crescent Capital Consulting LLC bought a new position in Truist Financial in the fourth quarter valued at about $39,000.
+Finally, Penbrook Management LLC bought a new position in Truist Financial in the fourth quarter valued at about $43,000.
+Hedge funds and other institutional investors own 72.11% of the company’s stock.

+A number of equities analysts have recently issued reports on TFC shares.
+Raymond James raised their price objective on Truist Financial from $46.00 to $57.00 and gave the stock an “outperform” rating in a research report on Thursday, January 7th.
+Robert W. Baird reiterated a “neutral” rating and issued a $53.00 target price on shares of Truist Financial in a report on Thursday, January 7th.
+Deutsche Bank Aktiengesellschaft lifted their target price on Truist Financial from $46.00 to $56.00 in a report on Wednesday, January 6th.
+Bank of America lifted their target price on Truist Financial from $58.00 to $59.00 and gave the stock a “buy” rating in a report on Friday, January 22nd.
+Finally, TheStreet upgraded Truist Financial from a “c+” rating to a “b-” rating in a report on Thursday, October 8th.
+Ten investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and an average price target of $48.60.

-In other Truist Financial news, EVP Kimberly Moore-Wright sold 1,398 shares of the company’s stock in a transaction dated Friday, November 6th.
-The stock was sold at an average price of $44.09, for a total value of $61,637.82.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, COO William H. Rogers, Jr. sold 176,379 shares of the company’s stock in a transaction dated Friday, January 22nd.
-The shares were sold at an average price of $50.22, for a total value of $8,857,753.38.
-Following the completion of the sale, the chief operating officer now owns 849,506 shares in the company, valued at approximately $42,662,191.32.
+In other Truist Financial news, EVP Kimberly Moore-Wright sold 1,398 shares of the stock in a transaction on Friday, November 6th.
+The stock was sold at an average price of $44.09, for a total transaction of $61,637.82.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, Director K. David Jr. Boyer sold 957 shares of the firm’s stock in a transaction on Thursday, November 12th.
+The stock was sold at an average price of $46.80, for a total value of $44,787.60.
+Following the completion of the transaction, the director now owns 8,000 shares in the company, valued at $374,400.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 230,929 shares of company stock valued at $11,616,667.
-Insiders own 0.35% of the company’s stock.
+Over the last quarter, insiders have sold 230,929 shares of company stock worth $11,616,667.
+Company insiders own 0.35% of the company’s stock.

-Several research firms recently issued reports on TFC.
-Credit Suisse Group boosted their price target on Truist Financial from $52.00 to $53.00 and gave the company a “neutral” rating in a research note on Friday, January 22nd.
-Keefe, Bruyette & Woods downgraded Truist Financial from an “outperform” rating to a “market perform” rating and boosted their price target for the company from $49.00 to $50.00 in a research note on Thursday, November 19th.
-Raymond James lifted their price objective on Truist Financial from $46.00 to $57.00 and gave the company an “outperform” rating in a report on Thursday, January 7th.
-Jefferies Financial Group cut Truist Financial from a “buy” rating to a “hold” rating and lifted their price objective for the company from $48.00 to $55.00 in a report on Thursday, January 7th.
-Finally, Argus lifted their price objective on Truist Financial from $45.00 to $48.00 in a report on Friday, October 16th.
-Ten research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-The company presently has an average rating of “Buy” and an average target price of $48.60.

-Truist Financial (NYSE:TFC) last issued its earnings results on Wednesday, January 20th.
+Truist Financial (NYSE:TFC) last posted its quarterly earnings data on Wednesday, January 20th.
 The insurance provider reported $1.18 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.99 by $0.19.
 Truist Financial had a return on equity of 7.76% and a net margin of 16.95%.
-During the same period in the previous year, the firm posted $1.04 earnings per share.
-On average, equities research analysts expect that Truist Financial Co. will post 3.54 EPS for the current year.
+During the same period in the previous year, the company posted $1.04 earnings per share.
+On average, equities research analysts predict that Truist Financial Co. will post 3.54 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, March 1st.
-Shareholders of record on Friday, February 12th will be issued a $0.45 dividend.
-The ex-dividend date is Thursday, February 11th.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, March 1st.
+Shareholders of record on Friday, February 12th will be given a dividend of $0.45 per share.
 This represents a $1.80 dividend on an annualized basis and a yield of 3.49%.
-Truist Financial’s payout ratio is presently 41.19%.
+The ex-dividend date of this dividend is Thursday, February 11th.
+Truist Financial’s payout ratio is 41.19%.

 Truist Financial Corporation, a holding company, provides banking and trust services for small and mid-size businesses, public agencies, local governments, corporations, and individuals in the Southeastern and Mid-Atlantic United States.
 The company operates through three segments: Consumer Banking and Wealth, Corporate and Commercial Banking, and Insurance Holdings.